SandyRodger/LS170-171/lesson_4.md

     - 304
     - Any response to a HEAD request.
 - Other types of responses are assumed to have a body even if its empty.
-- For messages weith a body, the size of the body can be used to determine the end of the message.
+- For messages with a body, the size of the body can be used to determine the end of the message.
 - How to calculate the size of the message body:
   - Send a `transfer encoding` header as part of the response.
-It's beyond the scope of this course.
+(Beyond the scope of this course).
-  - Send a `content length` header, which says the body lenght in bytes.
+  - Send a `content length` header, which says the body length in bytes.
 We'll do this (but set it to 0 for the 400 and 404 responses)

 #### Content type

 - The value of this header indicates the media type of the resource.
 - Browsers can sometimes ignore this header and determine the header in another way.
 - It's good practice to include it.
-- We will include a content-type header for out `200` response, with a value of `text/html; charset=utf-8`.
+- We will include a content-type header for our `200` response, with a value of `text/html; charset=utf-8`.

 #### Implementing the Changes